 16. Why am I charged a penalty when no one told me I had to pay the use tax when I purchased the merchandise?
 I thought the seller had to collect the use tax?
-Why do I have to pay penalty & interest when I didn't know I owed the tax?
+Why do I have to pay a penalty & interest when I didn't know I owed the tax?

 If you fail to remit the use tax for any reason, the law imposes penalties and interest for failure to pay the use tax as well as all other taxes administered and collected by the Department.
-While some sellers are required to remit the use tax on behalf of their customers (the requirements depends on the sellers presence, if any, in South Carolina), the purchaser is ultimately responsible for remitting the use tax if the seller does not remit the use tax.
+While some sellers are required to remit the use tax on behalf of their customers, the purchaser is ultimately responsible for remitting the use tax if the seller does not remit the use tax.